 Referrals we cannot accept:

-- Reviewing charging for hospital care and challenging where appropriate (we can give general advice on this)
+Waiving charging for hospital care where an exemption does not apply (we can give general advice on management of debt)

 We aim to respond to referral within 5 working days.